Patlenlix/gateway/README.md

 This service connects our schoolmates microservices and provides a secure entrance to our service cluster.

 ## Current configuration
-The Gateway is by default configured to run with the [Authentication service](https://github.com/fredrik-philippe-vimbayi/auth-microservice).
-[Image service](https://github.com/Patlenlix/image-storage) and [URL shortener service](https://github.com/DarkendHall/url_shortener).</br>
+The Gateway is by default configured to run with the [Authentication service](https://github.com/fredrik-philippe-vimbayi/auth-microservice), the [Image service](https://github.com/Patlenlix/image-storage) and the [URL shortener service](https://github.com/DarkendHall/url_shortener).</br>
 To `add more routes/services`, please see `step 7 of Deployment`

 ## Deployment